 The discovery of THC and the endocannabinoid system

 THC was discovered first by the Israeli scientist, Raphael Mechoulam in 1964.
 This discovery is arguably one of the most monumental in modern medical history, although that information is only just becoming widely known.
-After obtaining a large amount of hashish from the police, Mechoulam was able to conduct one of the first major studies on marijuana, isolating CBD and THC as cannabinoids.
+After obtaining a large amount of hashish from the police, Mechoulam was able to conduct one of the first major studies on cannabis, isolating CBD and THC as cannabinoids.

 This knowledge then led to the discovery of the endocannabinoid system, which is essentially the central healing mechanism of the human body; the endocannabinoid system is responsible for maintaining homeostasis in the body.